-All employees must avoid situations involving actual or potential conflicts of interest.
-An employee involved in any relationships or situations which may constitute a conflict of interest should immediately and fully disclose the relevant circumstances to Human Resources, for a determination about whether a potential or actual conflict exists.
+Staff members must avoid situations involving actual or potential conflicts of interest.
+A staff member involved in any relationships or situations which may constitute a conflict of interest should immediately and fully disclose the relevant circumstances to Human Resources, for a determination about whether a potential or actual conflict exists.
 If an actual or potential conflict is determined, the School may take whatever corrective action appears appropriate according to the circumstances.
-Failure to disclose facts shall constitute grounds for disciplinary action.
+Failure to disclose facts shall constitute grounds for disciplinary action up to and including possible termination.